adayilmax/Analysis-and-Visualization-of-my-Chess.com-games/README.md

 2. Parsing the PGN (Portable Game Notation) data to extract game details and moves.
 3. Analyzing my performance, including win rates and rating changes.
 4. Visualizing the data to present insights through plots and charts.
-5. Drawing conclusions about preferred openings and game outcomes.
+5. Drawing conclusions about performance statistics, preferred openings and game outcomes.

 ## Data Collection